DeveloppeurPascal/Pairpix/README.md

 The end of a tableau moves on to the next tableau within the time limit.

-## Source code installation

-To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/Pairpix).

-This project uses dependencies in the form of sub-modules.
-They will be absent from the ZIP file.
-You'll have to download them by hand.

-Some formatted text is displayed using the [Delphi HTML Components](https://delphihtmlcomponents.com/) library.
-A license for this library is required if you wish to recompile the project as is.

 ## Development notes

 - 4 to 16 mixed pairs on screen